 Switzerland has been an active EAPC/PfP partner in financing PfP Trust Fund activities in Europe, Central Asia, the Near East and North Africa.
-In 2013, Switzerland supported the PfP Trust Funds in Azerbaijan, Serbia and Ukrain as well as the Building Integrity Trust Fund.
-Additionally, Switzerland contributed to the feasibility studies in Armenia, Jordan and Marocco/Tunesia disbursing a total amount of approximately 420'000.-CHF.
+In 2014, Switzerland supported the PfP Trust Funds in Jordan, Mauritania and Ukraine as well as the Building Integrity Trust Fund disbursing a total amount of approximately 285'000.-CHF.
+Experts were deployed in support of the PfP Trust Funds in Jordan and Serbia as well as in support of the fact-finding in Tunisia.
 By doing so, Switzerland participates in the fight against the dissemination and illegal trafficking of small arms, light weapons and ammunition.
 It also supports the destruction of weaponry and ammunition surpluses as well as capacity building in partner countries.